 In a radio interview just before the two Dublin shows, The Edge hinted that they were toying with the idea of MacPhisto phoning disgraced bishop Eamon Casey, but they would decide whom to call on the day ("I don't have a clue yet").

 It's the last night of the European tour, and MacPhisto is in reflective mood.
 "Zooropa, it's all over," he sighs.
 "So many have turned out to see us, I don't know what to say – thank you, thank you, thank you, thank you."
 A genuine smile lights up his face as the audience loudly express their own gratitude.
 "But you know, there's someone who used to come and see us all the time, and who hasn't been round for a while.
 We used to be so close.
 People think I've forgotten about him, but...
 I haven't."
 For a moment there's a spark of passion in his voice: "I used to find him so inspiring back then.
 He invented me.
 I was His most magnificent creation – the brightest star in His sky!"
 He pauses, hanging his head sadly.
 "Now look at me: a tired old pop star in platform shoes."
 The crowd cheer their support as his glittering footwear is displayed on the big screens.
 "I try to speak to him all the time, but he won't take my calls," he whimpers.
 "And I get blamed for everything – all the wars, all the famine, all the trouble in the world, I get blamed for it.
 Even the Evening Herald slags me off."
 (Here he raises a pointed eyebrow and the crowd seem greatly amused, appreciating some local in-joke.)
 "Who can I get to help me make peace with Him?
 Who will mediate for me and...?"
 MacPhisto wonders out loud, gesturing toward the heavens.
 He suddenly has an idea: "Shall I call the United Nations?
 Maybe they could help me."
 It turns out to be a joke.
-Upon dialling the number, he gets through to an answerphone with a surprising message: "You've reached the offices of the United Nations.
+Upon dialling the number (really another call to Bono's house), he gets through to an answerphone with a surprising message: "You've reached the offices of the United Nations.
 I'm sorry, we're closed for lunch."
 The look on MacPhisto's face is priceless.
 The message continues cheerfully: "But if you're a small Third World nation facing genocide, please leave the name of your country after the beep, and we'll get back to you as soon as possible.
 Thank you!"
 The audience sigh in sympathy as MacPhisto is defeated once again.
-He sings an a cappella rendition of The Beatles' 'Help!' down the telephone, with the audience completing the final "Pleeease, please help me, help me, help meee!"
+He sings an a cappella rendition of The Beatles' 'Help!' down the telephone ("Help me get my feet back off the ground"), with the audience completing the final "Pleeease, please help me, help me, help meee!"

 The UN has been criticised for its "over-bureaucratic and dithering approach" when dealing with conflicts; in particular, the lack of political will to prevent the ethnic massacres in Bosnia and Rwanda have been described (and acknowledged) as "glaring failures".
 Head of peacekeeping operations, Kofi Annan, reportedly ignored and refused to pass on faxed warnings about the impending Rwandan genocide; he later admitted "there was more that I could and should have done to sound the alarm and rally support".
 It seems the United Nations were, indeed, in no hurry to answer their messages.